goblint/bench/incremental-test-generation/clang-mutations/README.md

 You find more details about the different Mutations in the [Mutations](MUTATIONS.md) file.

 ## Workflow
-First run the check without `-fix --fix-errors` to see where mutations are possible without applying them.
+First run the check without the fix flag, but with `--quiet-return` to see where mutations are possible without applying them.
 Remember the lines where you actually want to apply the mutation.
 Make a copy of the input file that you will mutate.
-The run the check again with `-fix --fix-errors` and `-line filter=...` on the copied file to apply only specific mutations and not all at ones.
+Then run the check again with `--fix-warnings` and `-line filter=...` on the copied file to apply only specific mutations and not all at ones.